Generic selectors

 To understand what Jesus meant when He said, “do not swear at all” is vitally important.
 To that end, it should be possible to reconcile the issue with Scripture itself.
 First, examine Matthew 5:33 in the context of the Old Testament:

-LEVITICUS 19:12 And ye shall not swear by my name falsely, neither shalt thou profane the name of thy God: I am the LORD.
+LEVITICUS 19:12 ‘And you shall not swear by My name falsely, nor shall you profane the name of your God: I am the LORD.

 This is important because it establishes that Jesus Christ was, after all, referring to the Law of God given to Moses.
 After quoting this, Jesus continued in verse 34 by saying, “But I say to you, do not swear at all.”
 He then gives several examples by which people were swearing: heaven, the earth, Jerusalem, and even one’s head:

-MATTHEW 5:34-37 But I [Jesus Christ] say to you, do not swear at all, neither by heaven, for it is God’s throne; 35 Nor by the earth, for it is the footstool of His feet; nor by Jerusalem, because it is the city of the great King.
-36 Neither shall you swear by your head, because you do not have the power to make one hair white or black.
-37 But let your word be good, your ‘Yes’ be yes and your ‘No’ be no; for anything that is added to these is from the evil one.
+MATTHEW 5:34-37 “But I say to you, do not swear at all: neither by heaven, for it is God’s throne; 35 “nor by the earth, for it is His footstool; nor by Jerusalem, for it is the city of the great King.
+36 “Nor shall you swear by your head, because you cannot make one hair white or black.
+37 “But let your ‘Yes’ be ‘Yes,’ and your ‘No,’ ‘No.’ For whatever is more than these is from the evil one.

 Instead of swearing by the name of God, people were swearing by ‘lesser’ things (than God) because they did not want to be held accountable for not fulfilling their oaths.
 People were intentionally lying and deceiving by falsely swearing oaths to things other than God to avoid ‘divine’ repercussions.
 Basically, the scribes and Pharisees thought they had discovered a loophole around Leviticus 19:12.
-The wording suggests that it is only swearing falsely if an oath is sworn by the name of God because it does not specifically prohibits falsely swearing by other things.
+The wording suggests that it is only swearing falsely if an oath is sworn by the name of God because it does not specifically prohibit falsely swearing by other things.
 If they swore by something else, then they believed that God could not judge them for breaking an oath.
 Swearing by other things was also a way to circumvent the Third Commandment because it specifically warns against taking the name of God in vain.
 So, by swearing to things other than God, they thought they could not be accused of breaking the Third commandment.

 If Jesus Christ was against all oaths, then He would have specifically mentioned oaths sworn by the name of God in order to directly counter Deuteronomy 6:13: